Back to blog

 This dimension measures:

-• Rate of change: Is momentum accelerating or decelerating?
+• Rate of change: Is momentum building or fading?

-"Emerging" and "Growing" products score highest because there is still market share available and demand is not yet fully priced into competition.
-"Peak" products score lower — competition is maximum and you are entering at the worst time.
-"Declining" products score at the bottom regardless of other metrics.
+Products with rising demand score highest because there is still market share available and demand is not yet fully priced into competition.
+Flat, at-the-top demand scores lower — competition is near maximum and you are entering at a worse time.
+Falling demand scores at the bottom regardless of other metrics.

-Example: A new type of ergonomic desk accessory classified as "Emerging" with accelerating weekly order growth.
-Trend Momentum score: 88/100.
+Example: A new type of ergonomic desk accessory with accelerating weekly order growth reads as a strong, still-rising demand trend.

 Winning Score 5-dimension breakdown — radar chart showing each dimension's contribution